 EuroSafe Imaging is the European Society of Radiology’s flagship initiative to promote quality and safety in medical imaging.
 The mission of EuroSafe Imaging is to support and strengthen medical radiation protection across Europe following a holistic, inclusive approach.

 Maintaining radiation doses within diagnostic reference levels

-Using the ALARA principle and promoting the use of up-to-date equipment to further reduce doses while maintaining image quality
+Promoting the use of up-to-date equipment to further reduce doses while maintaining image quality